CarmackMo/LightweightGameEngine/README.md

         See [Windows Mutex Objects](https://learn.microsoft.com/en-us/windows/win32/sync/mutex-objects) for more detail.

     - #### Semaphore.h
-        A semaphore object is a synchronization object that maintains a count between zero and a specified maximum value.
+        A `Semaphore` object is a synchronization object that maintains a count between zero and a specified maximum value.
 The count is decremented each time a thread completes a wait for the semaphore object and incremented each time a thread releases the semaphore.
 When the count reaches zero, no more threads can successfully wait for the semaphore object state to become signaled.
 The state of a semaphore is set to signaled when its count is greater than zero, and nonsignaled when its count is zero.

         The semaphore object is useful in controlling a shared resource that can support a limited number of users.
 It acts as a gate that limits the number of threads sharing the resource to a specified maximum number.
 If more than one thread is waiting on a semaphore, a waiting thread is selected.
 Do not assume a first-in, first-out (FIFO) order.